The best shows coming to the West End in 2025

 Fresh off the success of his bold reimagining of Sunset Boulevard – which is heading to Broadway, still led by Nicole Scherzinger – director Jamie Lloyd has enticed three more big names to join him for his next project: revivals of Shakespeare’s Much Ado About Nothing and The Tempest.

-Both at Theatre Royal Drury Lane, Much Ado will feature the hotshot Hollywood duo of Tom Hiddleston and Hayley Atwell playing the sparring lovers Benedick and Beatrice, while Sigourney Weaver will make her West End debut as Prospero in The Tempest.
+The Tempest has recently finished its run at Theatre Royal Drury Lane, but Much Ado is in full swing, with the hotshot Hollywood duo of Tom Hiddleston and Hayley Atwell playing the sparring lovers Benedick and Beatrice.

 Steve Pemberton and Reece Shearsmith are bringing their dark comic TV hit Inside No 9 to theatre.
-Stage/Fright will feature an original story, but with some of the familiar and beloved characters from the show, and makes its world debut in the West End in January 2025.
+Stage/Fright features an original story, but with some of the familiar and beloved characters from the show.

-The full cast is yet to be announced, but we’ll likely see some big comedy names appearing alongside Pemberton and Shearsmith, who are performing in the show.
-Both have theatre experience: Pemberton was in the recent West End revival of The Pillowman, and Shearsmith’s credits include Hangmen and The Unfriend.
+Both Pemberton and Shearsmith, who are performing in the show, have theatre experience: Pemberton was in the recent West End revival of The Pillowman, and Shearsmith’s credits include Hangmen and The Unfriend.

 Check back for Stage/Fright tickets on London Theatre.